HKDSE writing-loop practice

 Feedback focus

-Content, Language, and Organization mapped to a clearer next step.
+Content, Language, and Organization evidence mapped to the first fix to try.

 Sample feedback snapshot